What sort of job do you want – your job goal

 - Would you need childcare?
 A range of support with the cost of childcare is available.
 Find out more on our Help with childcare costs page

 - If you look after another person, is support available to help you balance work and caring?
-More information is on our Support for carers page
+More information is on our Work and Caring page

 - Could you get there on time?
 If you use public transport to get around, find out your options.
 Get hold of timetables to see what’s possible